dlh01/dave-wpstarterkit/README.markdown

 ## Additional modifications to wp-config.php ##

--   `WP_SITEURL` is predefined to include the `wordpress` directory.
+* `WP_SITEURL` is predefined to include the `wordpress` directory.
 Otherwise, WordPress won't know to look in `wordpress` for the installation files when you first navigate to the root directory. `WP_HOME` is predefined so that your site's home page isn't at `/wordpress`.

+  If you remove the `WP_SITEURL` definition before installation, you will get a 404 at yourwebsite.com;
+  just browse to yourwebsite.com/wordpress and the installer should work fine.

   Note that these definitions lock the associated settings in the Dashboard but do not also change the database values.
 For more information, [see the Codex][5].

-    If you remove the `WP_SITEURL` definition before installation, you will get a 404 at your_url.com; just browse to your_url.com/wordpress and the installer
-    should work fine.

--   Note that `wp-config.php` is included in `.gitignore` by default.
+Note that `wp-config.php` is included in `.gitignore` by default.
 If you want to include `wp-config.php` in your repository, you need to take the affirmative step of removing it from `.gitignore`.
-Requiring this step acts as a safeguard against accidentally pushing the file to a cloud such as GitHub.
+Requiring this step acts as a safeguard against accidentally pushing the file to a public cloud such as GitHub.

 ## Local development with local-config.php ##